-- Candidates who are still in the armed forces and desirous of applying under Ex-Servicemen category whose date of completion of a specific period of engagement (SPE) is completed one year from the last date for receipt of online application i.e. on or before October 8, 2020 are eligible to apply.
+- Candidates who are still in the armed forces and desirous of applying under the Ex-Servicemen category whose date of completion of a specific period of engagement (SPE) is completed one year from the last date for receipt of online application i.e. on or before January 2021 are eligible to apply.

 A candidate must be either of the following:

-- An Indian National or can be a citizen of Nepal or Bhutan or Tibetan Refugee who have settled in India.
+- An Indian National or can be a citizen of Nepal or Bhutan or Tibetan refugees who have settled in India.

-- Candidate belonging to countries other than India must present an eligibility certificate issued by authorities recommended by Government of India.
+- Candidates belonging to countries other than India must present an eligibility certificate issued by authorities recommended by the Government of India.